cjmaxik/poweramp-sync/README.md

     - `remote_path`: path to the sync folder on the phone
     - `local_subfolder`: name of the folder with music inside sync folder
     - `rated_subfolder`: name of the folder to move rated music to
+6. Export Ratings data from Poweramp
+    - Settings ->
+    - Leave one checkmark on **Ratings and track statistics** ->
+    - Export the file to `remote_path` folder
+7. Sync the data to PC
+8. Run the utility
+    - `npm run dry` to see the upcoming changes
+    - `npm run commit` to commit changes in your filesystem
+9. *(optional)* Perform **Full Rescan** in Poweramp to update file paths in the Library